Photo by: Shutterstock/Cristina Muraca

 There are several nice hotels in the city center to choose from.
 We stayed at the Thon Hotel Slottsparken.
 Located across the street from a lovely park which surrounds the Royal Palace, it was very easy to walk from our hotel to all of the main attractions in the city center.
 Standard rooms in Europe are typically small and rarely accommodate our family of four so we opted for a junior suite which had a pull-out couch bed for our children to share.
 Thon Hotel Slottsparken has 50 family rooms as well as in-room kitchenettes which are always a plus.
 As with most hotels in Norway, our rate included a full breakfast.
 Definitely take advantage of this and eat a hearty breakfast every morning.

 Disclosure: My family was hosted during our Norwegian adventure by Visit Norway.
 We greatly appreciated the hospitality but all opinions are my own.
-All images by author unless otherwise noted.
+All images by the author unless otherwise noted.